QingNZ/Graphlab/_pages/vacancies.md

 #### 2. ANU School of Computing PhD opportunities: "Scalable Graph Algorithms" ####

 We are looking for an excellent candidate for a Ph.D. position in the Graph Research Lab (<a href="https://graphlabanu.github.io/website/">https://graphlabanu.github.io/website/</a>), School of Computing at the Australian National University.
 You will work under the supervision of Associate Professor Qing Wang, Dr Muhammad Farhan, Dr Henning Koehler and Professor Brendan McKay.
 You will be involved in developing new techniques and algorithms to advance state-of-the-art research in the area of graph algorithms, graph theory, and network science.
-Some related publications can be found at https://graphlabanu.github.io/website/projects/.
+Some related publications can be found at <a href="https://graphlabanu.github.io/website/projects/.">https://graphlabanu.github.io/website/projects/.</a>

 The ideal candidate should have